pydio/cells-sdk-go/README.md

 go get github.com/pydio/cells-sdk-go/v5
 ```

-and import necessary sub packages in your code.
+and import necessary sub-packages in your code.

 The `transport` package provides utilitary methods to ease the set up of a communication with your target Cells instance.
 You might find the commands that are in the `example` package useful to jump in.